The holiday season is either here or right around the corner, depending on your personal preferences, and traditions are being celebrated.

 Jason Cregier: Hometown Holiday opened with its first performance in 1994, what keeps the creative juices flowing to continue the show year after year?

 J.R.
-Sullivan: We used to do holiday shows and during the noon hour we called them “Christmas Cards.”
-There were readings, music, and comedy sketches, etc.
+Sullivan: We used to do holiday shows and during the noon hour, we called them “Christmas Cards.”
+There were readings, music, and comedy sketches.

-We decided that it was a promising idea, so we did it at Memorial Hall in Rockford and it ended up being a success.
-And the idea was brought back and brought back and brought back, to where Hometown Holiday ended up being this thirty-year thing.
+We decided that it was a promising idea, so we did it at Memorial Hall in Rockford.
+It was a success, and the idea kept coming back, eventually becoming a 30-year tradition.

-It makes me feel great when I see families attending the shows, who attended the shows when they were kids.
+It feels great to see families attending who came as children.
 It makes me feel that Hometown Holiday has a continuing tradition and that the shows matter to people.
 I am grateful that people are thankful for it.

-Variety shows have not been as forefront in the mainstream over the years, like a lost art form these days.
+Variety shows have not been at the forefront in the mainstream over the years, like a lost art form these days.
 What is it like to be able to show younger generations what a variety show consists of?

-The variety show aspect corresponds well to the holiday season itself.
-It is a season of many colors, and many moods.
-A variety show like Hometown Holiday can touch on so many of them in one way or another, for one audience member or another.
+The variety show aspect corresponds well to the holiday season itself, a time of many colors and moods.
+A show like Hometown Holiday can touch on so many of them in one way or another, for one audience member or another.

 I know you have not done these shows yet, but is there any interest in Hometown Holiday coming back in 2026?

-It also depends on the audience, making sure we are still connecting with them, making sure the show still has presence and purpose.
+It also depends on the audience, ensuring we are still connecting and that the show has presence and purpose.

 Thank you, Jason, I really appreciate it.